-Parking brake
+Parking brake lever

 Use the parking brake before starting the engine or parking the ATV, especially on a slope.
-Squeeze the clutch lever while pushing the button, then push in the lock plate to apply the parking brake.
-Squeeze the clutch lever to release the parking brake.
+To apply the parking brake, move the parking brake lever in direction (a).
+To release the parking brake, move the parking brake lever in direction (b).